olivesmoo/bloomy/README.md

 ### Mechanical Noise

 One unexpected challenge was the noise produced by the stepper motor during operation.
-While the motor per- formed reliably in terms of actuation, the mechanical sound generated—particularly during the blooming and closing ac- tions—was noticeably loud.
+While the motor performed reliably in terms of actuation, the mechanical sound generated—particularly during the blooming and closing actions—was noticeably loud.
 This detracted from the intended calming and organic aesthetic of the flower, which was designed to subtly reflect environmental quality in a home setting.
 Future versions may explore quieter motor alternatives